ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 Node.js was used as the runtime environment to execute JavaScript code on the backend server.
 The Express.js framework was used with Node.js to handle routing and build RESTful API endpoints to serve responses to the HTTP requests generated from the frontend.

-We have organized our Express app into a detailed set of folders to make it easier to locate specific information.
+We have organized our Express.js backend code into a detailed set of folders to make it easier to locate specific information.
 Each folder contains files that pertain to a particular area of functionality.
-For example, the routes folder includes a houses.js file that handles the routes for houses, while the services folder contains a houseService.js file with all the database queries related to houses.
+For example, the routes folder includes a "houses.js" file that handles the routes for houses, while the services folder contains a "houseService.js" file with all the database queries related to houses.

 ```
 Backend/